Sample-Efficient Human Evaluation of Large Language Models via Maximum Discrepancy Competition: Experiments

+Chatbot Arena draws on extensive, crowdsourced pairwise human judgments, aggregating them via Elo rating to establish a ``gold standard'' benchmark for LLM evaluation.
+Remarkably, our sample-efficient approach, though engaging only thousands of model ``battles,'' yields rankings that align almost perfectly with those from Chatbot Arena.
+The lone discrepancy, in Vicuna-13B’s placement, is likely attributable to differences in task sampling, underscoring our method’s ability to faithfully reproduce large-scale human evaluation with minimal annotation effort.

-In AlpacaEval 2.0, we noticed that WizardLM-13B ranked higher than Openchat-3.5 and GPT-3.5-Turbo, which is contrary to our ranking result.
-This discrepancy may stem from AlpacaEval's emphasis on assessing LLMs' instruction-following capability in open-ended tasks, whereas WizardLM-13B has been fine-tuned by 520K instructions covering a wide range of scenarios and difficulties.
+In AlpacaEval 2.0, WizardLM-13B is ranked above OpenChat-3.5 and GPT-3.5-Turbo, in contrast to our human-grounded results.
+This discrepancy stems from AlpacaEval’s emphasis on assessing LLMs' instruction-following capabilities in unconstrained, open-ended tasks, whereas WizardLM-13B has been fine-tuned on 520K diverse instructions, thus yielding a relative advantage in instruction-following tasks.

-When comparing the rankings obtained from OpenCompass 2.0, disparities are evident in Qwen-14B-Chat and ChatGLM3-6B models.
-This can be attributed to their specialized training tailored to a wide range of benchmarks (e.g., HumanEval, MMLU and GSM8K), enabling them to excel in comprehensive benchmark leaderboards.
-It should be noted that different evaluation methods may prioritize distinct aspects and scopes, resulting in various leaderboards.
+When compared to CompassRank, we observe notable shifts for Qwen-14B-Chat and ChatGLM3-6B.
+Although fine-tuning on MMLU and HumanEval elevates their positions on metric-driven leaderboards, these results alone fail to reflect true human preferences.
+This gap underscores the necessity of integrating human judgments alongside quantitative metrics to achieve a more comprehensive appraisal of LLM performance.